Angelelz/WinHelloUnlock/ReadMe.md

 <img src="https://raw.githubusercontent.com/Angelelz/WinHelloUnlock/master/WinHelloUnlock/Screenshots/ToUnlock.png" width=770/>

 When your database is unlocked, you will be asked if you want to set up WinHelloUnlock.
+If you cancel this dialog, the plugin will disable itself for this database and you will need to manually enable it in the options menu.

 <img src="https://raw.githubusercontent.com/Angelelz/WinHelloUnlock/master/WinHelloUnlock/Screenshots/FirstPrompt.png" width=381/>